xthecoolboy/discord-bot-1222/README.md

 * **info** - Info about given resource.
 * **kick** - Kicks user from the server
 * **logs** - Logs settings, not yet done.
+* **poll** - Creates a new poll, 30 minutes for free users, 120 (2 hours) for premium users.
+Generates chart on each change.
 * **profile** - Shows user profile.
 * **purge \<x> \<delete report (true/false)>** - Purges last `x` messages
 * **role** - Manages roles.
 See help.